 Getting pregnant is not difficult if you have an abnormal uterus.
 It majorly depends on the severity of your abnormality.
 If you have a mild abnormality in your uterus, you may enjoy a hassle-free pregnancy and childbirth.
 Many women come to know about their condition during a gynaecological exam or an ultrasound scan only.
 Thus, you can get pregnant even if you have an abnormal uterus.

-How an Abnormal Uterus Affects Pregnant Women
+How Does an Abnormal Uterus Affect Pregnant Women?

 - Late miscarriage – A weak cervix resulting from some uterine abnormalities may lead to a late miscarriage.